Jessicashinjo/python-milestones/README.md

 ## Python is Everywhere

 Python is a dynamically typed language, very similar to the JavaScript that you learned in your first three months at Nashville Software School.
 Any *nix based system (Unix, Linux, OSX, etc.) will have Python on it by default.
+Windows will not, and you'll need to follow the instructions in the [Foundations milestone](./01-foundations#windows-users) README.

 ## Version 3